Create & Manage Events

 • To use this tool, add your audiences and then click on the grey clock icon beside the cohort/group name.
 This will open an Event Audience Time Override window where you can click and drag the slider (from either side) to set the appropriate time for the audience you're working with.
 Click the Warn me checkbox if you want to be alerted to overlapping times.
 Click Close to save your changes.
 When times have been adjusted for specific audiences the small clock icon will display green.

-Color: If you select a color here it will display on the learner calendar and override any course color, event type color or default color you have set up for your organization.
+• Color: If you select a color here it will display on the learner calendar and override any course color, event type color or default color you have set up for your organization.
+You can input hex color codes here to use any color you would like and are not bound to the color palette given in the user interface.

 • Allow learners to view who else is in this Learning Event